AmandaB2023/p4-test/README.md

 ![Contact_wireframe](documentation/contact.jpg)

-## Technologies Used
-The following technologies were used to complete this project.

-### Languages:
-*   [Python](https://www.python.org/downloads/release/python-385/): the primary language used to develop the blog
-*   [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML):the markup language used to create the blog.
-*   [CSS](https://developer.mozilla.org/en-US/docs/Web/css):the styling language used to style the blog.

-### Frameworks
-*   [Django](https://www.djangoproject.com/): python framework used to create all the logic.
-*   [GitHub](https://github.com/) was used to host the project code after being pushed.
-*   [Heroku](https://dashboard.heroku.com/apps) - was used to deploy the project.

-### Databases:
-*   [SQLite](https://www.sqlite.org/): this database was used during development .
-*   [PostgreSQL](https://www.postgresql.org/): is the database used to store all blog data.

-### Other
-*   [Gunicorn](https://gunicorn.org/): is the web server used to run the blog.
-*   [Psycopg2](https://www.psycopg.org/): is the database driver.
-*   [Django-allauth](https://django-allauth.readthedocs.io/en/latest/): the authentication library used to create user accounts.
-*   [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/): was used to control the rendering behavior of Django forms.
-*   W3C CSS Validation [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)
-*   W3C Markup Validation [W3C Markup Validation](https://validator.w3.org/)
-*   JSHint to validate my javascript code [JSHint](https://jshint.com/)

 ## Design

 The design of the blog was kept very basic to allow for the content of each blog post to be the feature.